6.14. A viewer for Web Maps

-A special web application for viewing Web Maps is included with NextGIS Web (see Pic.
-5.168.).
+A special web application for viewing Web Maps is included in NextGIS Web (see Pic.
+6.199.).

 Numbers indicate: 1 – map; 2 – map panels; 3 - layer tree with layer menu buttons; 4 – dropdown list of basemaps; 5 - zoom tools; 6 - map tools; 7 - status bar and copyright.